MicrosoftDocs/azure-devops-docs/docs/repos/git/repository-settings.md

 - If you want to use [az repos](/cli/azure/repos?view=azure-cli-latest&preserve-view=true) Azure DevOps CLI commands, be sure to follow the steps in [Get started with Azure DevOps CLI](../../cli/index.md).
 ::: moniker-end

+<a name="view-and-edit-repository-settings"></a>
-## View and edit repository settings
+## View and edit settings and policies

-You can configure settings and policies for all project repositories, for individual repositories, or for individual repository branches.
+You can configure repository settings for all organization or project repositories, or for individual repositories.
+You can configure policies for all repositories, for individual repositories, or for certain branches across repositories.
+For information about branch policies within individual repositories, see [Branch policies](branch-policies.md).

 > [!NOTE]
 > It's best to configure repository settings either at the project level or for individual repositories, but not both.
 If you configure settings at more than one level, the system honors the most restrictive setting.
 Configuring settings at only one level minimizes confusion and Git performance issues.